pinterest tag

 Photo by Ali Kazal on Unsplash

-The best time for a Vancouver to Jasper road trip is during the late spring to early fall, from May to late September.
+The best time for a Vancouver to Jasper road trip is during the late spring to early fall, from late May to late September.
 This period offers pleasant weather, with blooming wildflowers in spring, vibrant greenery in summer, and stunning autumn colours in early fall.
-The roads are generally clear of snow, making for safer driving conditions, and all major attractions along the route are accessible.
+The roads are generally clear of snow, and all major attractions along the route are accessible.
 Plus, wildlife sightings are more frequent, adding an extra layer of excitement to your journey through the Rockies.

-However, if you go on the Vancouver to Jasper road trip during the colder months from October to April, there is still lots to do and see, like visiting some of Canada’s best ski resorts such as Sun Peaks near Kamloops.
+However, if you go on the Vancouver to Jasper road trip during the colder months from October to April, there is still a lot to do and see, like visiting some of Canada’s best ski resorts, such as Sun Peaks near Kamloops.
 The world-renowned resorts along the route offer some of North America’s best ski and snowboarding conditions.

 View of both Stanley Park and the Vancouver city skyline next to boats in the marina with blue skies